lukasz-jakub-adamczuk/codemarker/sample-exam.md

 + correct answer
 - incorrect answer

-Question with params in multli-line version:
+Question with params in multi-line version:
 {
     "area": "test",
     "comment": "This will be comment for question"